Obbie254/alx-higher_level_programming/0x00-python-hello_world/README.md

-4-print_float.py - code prints a float stored in a var with 2 decimal points 5-print_string.py - code prints string stored in a var x3 and on a newline its first 9 char 6-concat.py - code concatinating two string with a space
+4-print_float.py - code prints a float stored in a var with 2 decimal points 5-print_string.py - code prints string stored in a var x3 and on a newline its first 9 char 6-concat.py - code concatinating two string with a space 7-edges.py - code does slicing of a string